raceintospace/raceintospace/doc/manual/manual.md

 #### Preferences

 Once the game has started, you can change only music, sound, and player names.
-In a two-player game you may change only your name.
+In a two-player game you may change only your own name.

 #### Time Capsule